TheCreativeHeads/ShopChain/README.md

 + Cart , for better experience and maganing products during purchase in our app
 + A portal for the seller to sell their products
 + Reviews based on the buyers response
++ Add transaction hash so that the buyer can have track of his/her purchase

 # End goals